🌈

 Problems?! (shocker)

-Reach out on our discord and we will get you going!
+Reach out on and we will get you going!

 Installing with Pre-Built Binaries (Recommended)